 The Katarmal Sun Temple also known as the Bara Aditya Temple is a beautiful sun temple, located around 15 km away from Almora.
 The temple was built by a Katyuri King, called Katarmalla from whom the temple derives its name.
 The temple sits at an altitude of 2,116 m.
-If visiting here, a small walk of mere 3kms crossing Hawalbagh and Matela near Kosi river will land you to the Katarmal Sun Temple.
-The first sun rays fall on the temple and have said to light up the ancient idols of the gods present inside it and also make the intricate carvings and architecture of the temple more stunning.
+If visiting here, a small walk of mere 3kms crossing Hawalbagh and Matela near Kosi river will land you at the Katarmal Sun Temple.
+The first sun rays fall on the temple and have been said to light up the ancient idols of the gods present inside it and also make the intricate carvings and architecture of the temple more stunning.

 Binsar Wildlife Sanctuary

 Surrounded in the comfort of the Kumaun Hills at top of the Jhandi Dhar, is the famous Binsar Wildlife Sanctuary located in Binsar, Uttarakhand.
 The sanctuary attracts tourists from all over the country for its flourishing flora and fauna.
 Nature aficionados will get to witness the various variety of trees like the oak and the ruby red rhododendron trees.
 It is also a habitat for many birds and animals.
-Forktail, nuthatches, parakeets, Eurasian jays and approximately 180 more kinds of birds can be seen chirping and flapping their wings across the Kumaun Hills.
-The Himalayan goral, chital, Sumatraonserow, pine martin, grey langur and rhesus macaque are some of the animals that can be seen strolling in the Binsar Wildlife Sanctuary.
+Forktail, nuthatches, parakeets, Eurasian jays, and approximately 180 more kinds of birds can be seen chirping and flapping their wings across the Kumaun Hills.
+The Himalayan goral, chital, Sumatraonserow, pine martin, grey langur, and rhesus macaque are some of the animals that can be seen strolling in the Binsar Wildlife Sanctuary.
 To enhance your experience, stay at the Binsar Tourist Rest House located inside the Binsar wildlife sanctuary.

 Bright End Corner